I

 It was bizarre.

-These early days, those two were inseparable, they walked the paths he knew between the rocks, they covered every topic under the sun … they’d tried their first tentative ahem (cough) … kiss.
+In these early days, the other four observed, those two were inseparable, they walked the paths he knew between the rocks, they covered every topic under the sun … they’d tried their first tentative ahem (cough) … kiss.

-It wasn’t that in the least which now freaked the two of them out, it was a humble grasshopper they both saw basking on a rocky outcrop.
+It wasn’t that in the least which now freaked them both out ... it was a humble grasshopper they saw basking on a rocky outcrop.

 This far north.